fengtang07/arss2/README.md

 ---

-ARSS-2 represents the cutting edge of autonomous agentic systems for 3D content generation, combining the power of large language models with real-time environmental feedback to achieve unprecedented levels of scene synthesis fidelity.
+ARSS-2 is an autonomous agentic system for 3D content generation, combining the power of large language models with real-time environmental feedback to achieve unprecedented levels of scene synthesis fidelity.

 **Repository:** https://github.com/fengtang07/arss2